 - Partying outdoors?
 As long as you’re keeping out of wet weather, recharge and portable headphone transmitters give you the option to take your silent disco to places where there is no mains power.

 - Speak to your audio team or your DJ before arranging your silent disco headphones.
-If your DJ hasn’t held a headphone party before, they will probably want to know more about the kit, how it connects and how you want the night to run.
+If your DJ hasn’t held a silent rave before, they will probably want to know more about the kit, how it connects and how you want the night to run.
 If you hire your headphones from a reputable rental company (like us!) we’ll happily chat to your audio team before your silent disco.
 To run a successful headphone party you’ll want your DJ to be happy and on-side!

 - Silent disco headphones may be a new experience for your guests.
 Try to be on hand to help them pop the earphones on, flick the channels and adjust the volume to get them on the dancefloor.